khushi-411/learnings/research_papers/12_n_grams.md

 - How are these $\lambda$ values set?
     - Learned from a held-out corpus.
-    - Held-out corpus is an additional training corpus that we use to set hyperparameters.
+    - The held-out corpus is an additional training corpus that we use to set hyperparameters.
     - We choose the value of $\lambda$ that maximizes the likelihood of the held-out corpus.
     - Ways to set $\lambda$:
         - fix the n-gram probability and then search for $\lambda$ values.